HomeSEO ReportsMarketplaceDotmarket SEO Audit

 Score impact on this site10 pts

-Detected on this site: 4 of 30 sampled pages (13.3%) have a noindex directive.
+Detected on this site: 13.3% of sampled pages are noindexed, indicating a widespread configuration error.

 Commonly Affected Pages